OmarAzizi/Chroma-AI/README.md

 git clone https://github.com/OmarAzizi/Chroma-AI.git && cd Chroma-AI
 ```

-Then run the script an give it the path to the image you want to color
+Then run the script and give it the path to your image

 ```bash
 python3 main.py --image <image_path>